 Be active on Twitter

 Before you make that leap out of the digital realm, however, there are ways beyond LinkedIn to connect with employers using social media.
-Take Twitter, for example.
+Take using Twitter for your career as an example.

 Twitter offers more than a way to discover content.
 It provides a place where you can position yourself as a thought leader, assess potential employers' company culture, and make valuable connections with other professionals.